 For many small business owners, talking about accounts receivable is about as much fun as being stuck in a traffic jam on vacation.
 Although there are a few brave souls who truly enjoy collecting past due invoices, for many, it is simply a part of doing business that they would rather avoid.
-Because collecting past due invoices is not on most people’s list on how to have a good time, many business owner take the following approach:
+Because collecting past due invoices is not on most people’s list on how to have a good time, many business owners take the following approach:

 Step One.
 Ignore any past due accounts.
 “If you don’t acknowledge past due invoices they must not exist… right?”